dunnesquared/cinescout/README.md

 There are several, non-trivial issues that need to be solved first (e.g. migration to a robust database; data backups; API request limits, etc.).

-All that said, I have created an award-winning screencast of `Cinescout` you can enjoy.
+All that said, I have created an award-winning screencast of `Cinescout v1.0` you can enjoy.
 I hear it works wonders for insomnia :-p.
 Check it out!

 If you would like to try the demo and we're on friendly terms,